Gangeyadeva: Last days

 Gangeyadeva installed a shivalinga at Piawan, which suggests that he was a Shaivite.

 Kalachuri records state that Gangeyadeva attained salvation under the Akshayavata (sacred banyan tree) at Prayaga.
 His hundred wives are said to have committed suicide by immolation on his funeral pyre.
 He was succeeded by his son Lakshmikarna (alias Karna).
 Karna's 1042 CE Varanasi inscription, issued on the occasion of his father's first annual shraddha (death anniversary ritual) suggests that Gangeyadeva died on 22 January 1041.

 Coinage

 A statue of Gangeyadeva (circa 1015–1041) and his successors until 1211 of the Kalachuri (Haihaya or Chedi) empire (capital: Tripuri) in central India (Rajasthan, Madhya Pradesh).

 Dimension: 19 mm Weight: 3.84 g Material: Gold Rev:The inscription gives the name of the sovereign.
 Obv: Lakshmi, the goddess of fortune, in a sitting position.
 She has four arms.

 Gangeyadeva issued coins featuring his name on one side, and a figure of goddess Lakshmi on the other side.
-This design was imitated by several north Indian dynasties.